NeoVintageous/NeoVintageous/README.md

 }
 ```

-Replace the `"background"` and `"foreground"` values with the colors you desire.
-These styles will be applied to the highlighted yank region when using the Monokai color scheme.

-By customizing the highlighted yank behavior and colors, you can enhance the visibility of yanked regions and make them stand out in your editor, improving your overall editing experience.
+By customizing the colors of highlighted yanks, you can make yanked regions more visually distinctive and ensure they align with your preferred color scheme, enhancing your editing experience in the Sublime Text editor.

 ## F.A.Q.